Solving PDEs on Unknown Manifolds with Machine Learning: Numerical Examples

-\textbf{Implementation detail.} We summarize notations and list the hyperparameter setting for each numerical example in Appendix~\ref{appendix_c}.
+\textbf{Implementation detail.} We summarize notations and list the hyperparameter setting for each numerical example in Appendix~\ref{appendix_d}.
 In our implementation, we use a 3-hidden-layer FNN with the same width $m$ per hidden layer and the smooth Polynomial-Sine activation function in \cite{liang2021reproducing}.
 Polynomial-Sine is defined as $ \alpha_1 \sin(\beta_1 x)+ \alpha_2 x + \alpha_3 x^2, $ where $\beta_1$, $\alpha_i, i=1,2,3$ are trainable parameters initialized by normal distribution $\mathcal{N}(1,0.01), \mathcal{N}(1,0.01), \mathcal{N}(0,0.01), \mathcal{N}(0,0.01)$ respectively.
 As we shall demonstrate, our proposed NN solver is not sensitive to the numerical choices (e.g., activation functions, network types, and optimization algorithms) but a more advanced algorithm design may improve the accuracy and convergence.
 Particularly in Example 2, we will compare the performance of ReLU FNNs and ReLU$^3$ FNNs trained by the gradient descent method and the performance of the Polynomial-Sine FNNs trained with the Adam optimizer~\cite{Kingma2014AdamAM}.
 Though the ReLU or ReLU$^3$ FNNs with the gradient descent method enjoy theoretical guarantees in our analysis, the Polynomial-Sine FNNs with Adam can generalize better.
 So, the Polynomial-Sine activation and Adam optimizer will be used in all of our examples.
 In Adam, we use an initial learning rate of 0.01 for $T$ iterations.
-The learning rate follows cosine decay with the increasing training iterations, i.e., the learning rate decays by multiplying a factor $0.5( cos(\frac{\pi t}{T}) + 1)$, where $t$ is the current iteration.
-The NN results reported in this section are averaged over 5 independent experiments.
+The learning rate follows cosine decay with the increasing training iterations, i.e., the learning rate decays by multiplying a factor $0.5( \cos(\frac{\pi t}{T}) + 1)$, where $t$ is the current iteration.
+We set the batch size to be the total number of training points unless otherwise stated.
+The NN results reported in this section are averaged over 5 independent experiments. }